MOCA volunteers monitor and maintain the off-road cycling trail. Visit MOCA for volunteer information.

 The MPRB is dedicated to using the latest techniques for building fun, long-lasting, sustainable trails.
 Sustainable natural surface trails are constructed from native soils and come in the form of walking paths, running paths, nature trails, and mountain bike trails.

-The off-road cycling trail in Theodore Wirth Park opened in 2005 and is an officially sanctioned facility in the Minneapolis Park System.
+The natural surface trails within Theodore Wirth Park officially opened in 2005 as a sanctioned facility in the Minneapolis Park System.

 Penalty for Building Unofficial Trails

 Construction permits are required by the MPRB for any projects within the park system, including trail building.
 MOCA obtained a construction permit, and the trails it constructed in accordance with the permit are sustainable and meet the MPRB’s risk management considerations.
 Engaging in construction within the park system, i.e., building unofficial trails can result in a $1,000 fine per incident.